Epzillon/fruk0st_bot/README.md

 # Fika Bot (PLACEHOLDER)

-An all-around bot for the Fikabröd Discord server.
+An all-around bot for the Fruk0stkubben Discord server.

 ## Table of Content